Haddenham teen runs London Marathon in just over five-and-a-half hours

 He said: “Running the London Marathon was one of the best experiences of my life.
 The atmosphere on the day was absolutely fantastic and I had huge amounts of support.

-“Seeing Harriet and the family at mile 12 on Tower Bridge was a real lift and this was a great part of the course to run through.
+“Seeing my niece and the family at mile 12 on Tower Bridge was a real lift and this was a great part of the course to run through.

 “I was struggling when I got to the last four miles, but when I got to mile 24 the atmosphere and encouragement in that last stretch was lifting everyone and carried me home.